 • Improving the customer experience

-Additionally, they have their sights set on developing new, data-focused products, services, and business models to stay relevant, build profit, and differentiate themselves from the competition.
+Additionally, they have their sights set on developing new, data-focused products, services, and business models to stay relevant and differentiate themselves from the competition.

 The First Steps